Cyia171/Lotus-Capital-Hub/README.md

 ## Getting Started

-To get started with the IDO Launchpad, you will need to connect your Ethereum wallet to the platform.
-You can then browse through the available IDO projects and invest in your preferred project.
+To get started with the IDO Launchpad, simply connect your MetaMask wallet to the platform.
+Once connected, you can browse through the available IDO projects and invest in your preferred project.

+## AML/KYC Verification

+At Lotus Capital Hub, we take our legal and regulatory responsibilities very seriously.
+As such, we require all users of our IDO Launchpad platform to undergo Anti-Money Laundering (AML) and Know Your Customer (KYC) verification checks before they can access the front end of the website.
+This is to ensure that we comply with all relevant laws and regulations and to prevent any fraudulent or illegal activity on our platform.

+To complete the AML/KYC checks, users will need to provide some personal and identifying information, such as their full name, date of birth, and government-issued identification.
+Our team will review the information and verify the user's identity before granting them access to the IDO Launchpad platform.
+We take user privacy and security seriously and all personal information is kept confidential and stored securely.

+We appreciate your cooperation in completing the AML/KYC verification process, as it helps to ensure the integrity and safety of our platform for all users.

 ## Contributing